 I listed 6 tips below, from the easiest to the most advanced and expensive.

 1. Choose the right target

-Do not waste time searching information about the company mentioned in the salesperson’s signature, or on the trade shows’s booth.
-They might actually steer you toward another company when time comes for payments.
+Do not waste time searching for information about the company mentioned in the salesperson’s signature, or on the trade show’s booth.
+They might actually steer you toward another company whether n time comes for payments.